ZupIT/beagle-docs/content/en/home/Resources/Analytics.md

 {{% /tab %}}
 {{< /tabs >}}

-The analytics property accepts two types of values it can be a boolean that when set to false disables all the tracking for that action or it can be an structure of type ``ActionAnalyticsConfig`` detailed next.
+The analytics property accepts two types of values it can be a boolean that when set to false disables all the tracking for that action (see previous example) or it can be a structure of type ``ActionAnalyticsConfig`` detailed next.

 **ActionAnalyticsConfig**
 | **Property**           | Definition                                                     | Type             |